-^{16.} Stuart Soroka et al., "Auntie Knows Best?
+16. Stuart Soroka et al., "Auntie Knows Best?
 Public Broadcasters and Current Affairs Knowledge," British Journal of Political Science 43, no. 4 (2013): 719-739.

-^{17.} Jonathan M Ladd, Why Americans hate the news media and how it matters (Princeton University Press, 2012); Jana Laura Egelhofer and Sophie Lecheler, "Fake news as a two-dimensional phenomenon: a framework and research agenda," Annals of the International Communication Association 43, no. 2 (2019): 97-116.
+17. Jonathan M Ladd, Why Americans hate the news media and how it matters (Princeton University Press, 2012); Jana Laura Egelhofer and Sophie Lecheler, "Fake news as a two-dimensional phenomenon: a framework and research agenda," Annals of the International Communication Association 43, no. 2 (2019): 97-116.

-^{18.} Natalie Jomini Stroud and Jae Kook Lee, "Perceptions of cable news credibility," Mass Communication and Society 16, no. 1 (2013): 67-88.
+18. Natalie Jomini Stroud and Jae Kook Lee, "Perceptions of cable news credibility," Mass Communication and Society 16, no. 1 (2013): 67-88.

-^{19.} Adam J Berinsky, "The birthers are (still) back," YouGov.
+19. Adam J Berinsky, "The birthers are (still) back," YouGov.
 Retrieved July 1 (2012): 2012.

-censorship by discrediting news sources that tend to criticize them.
-For instance, the Chinese government has long been categorizing news sources like CNN and New York Times as "anti-China" or "discriminatory" in order to evaporate their credibility.
+While most research on political partisanship investigates how it affects the quality of democracies domestically, my research sheds light on how it functions for autocrats in an international context.
+The relationship between political partisanship and source credibility provides authoritarian regimes with a new way to conduct government censorship by discrediting news sources criticizing them.
+For instance, the Chinese government has long categorized news sources like CNN and the New York Times as "anti-China" or "discriminatory" to undermine their credibility.